You must ensure that:

 There are two local vets in Ballymahon, a 10 minute drive from Center Parcs:

-Please see the list of restricted dog breeds which are not permitted at Longford Forest:
+Please see below a list of restricted dog breeds which are subject to the following restrictions:

 Snakes, including adders, are amongst the varied wildlife found on the villages except Longford Forest.
 Adders are poisonous but only bite when disturbed.
 Do not under any circumstances approach them.
 If you see a snake, do not approach or disturb it.
 Quietly leave the area and inform Guest Services and the snake will be removed and released in a safer area of the village.
 Dogs are particularly vulnerable and must be kept on a short lead at all times.
 If a snake bites you, obtain first aid immediately.